Cognition2ActionLab/VLA-TMEE-Small/README.md

   author={Bai, Shuanghao and Wang, DaKai and Chi, Cheng and Zhou, Wanqi and Lyu, Jing and Zhao, Xiaoguang and Wang, Pengwei and Wang, Zhongyuan and Xing, Lei and Zhang, Shanghang and Chen, Badong}, journal={arXiv preprint arXiv:}, year={2026}
 }

+@article{bai2025rethinking,
+  title={Rethinking Latent Redundancy in Behavior Cloning: An Information Bottleneck Approach for Robot Manipulation}, author={Bai, Shuanghao and Zhou, Wanqi and Ding, Pengxiang and Zhao, Wei and Wang, Donglin and Chen, Badong}, journal={arXiv preprint arXiv:2502.02853}, year={2025}
+}
 ```